 And Luc’s most favorite cheese in the world: Pont l’Évêque (€2,80).

 It is served at the right temperature, and is very good.

 How about chocolate mousse, crème brulée, coupe Mont Blanc ice cream, rice pudding or baba au rhum with whipped cream?

 In the end we go for a classic again.

 One large choux bun filled with ice cream and topped off with a rich dark chocolate sauce and shaved almonds (€4).

 Fast and efficient

-It has been 45 minutes since we stepped into Le Bouillon Chartier…
+It has been well over an hour since we stepped into le Bouillon Chartier.

-Yes sure, the food is more than delicious and the prices are definitely dirt cheap for Paris standards!
+The food is good and the prices are definitely dirt cheap for Paris standards.

 7 Rue du Faubourg Montmartre